roberts-sandbox/test-realist/drafts/2012-01-23-hateoas-a-follow-up-to-rest-for-r33lz.md

 ``http://server/23948729384792834928347.jpg`` returns that HTML page, if the server so desired.

+Now, the Rails way does not *strictly* disobey REST since the easy way to use it follows a convention-over-configuration design.
+You could go in and list custom routes for any of those method+path combinations.
+Just make sure that your REST API does not *require* clients to konw some predefined route structure to use your service.

-### A REST API should never have “typed” resources that are significant to the client.
+### A REST API should never have “typed” resources that are significant to the client....

-> Specification authors may use resource types for describing server
+> ...Specification authors may use resource types for describing server
 > implementation behind the interface, but those types must be irrelevant and
 > invisible to the client.
 The only types that are significant to a client are
 > the current representation’s media type and standardized relation names.